 - To put it another way, this page understands the word “existence” in a confident manner, not in the deictic or anaphoric sense as is usually the case.
 Ie. people may claim that “I” exist or “you” exist or “something” exists, but the only subject that sufficiently and properly measures existence is the word “everything”.

-- Another example, which runs parallel to the issue of existence, is what "time" really means and whether time is an ethically viable concept.
-As with the verb "exist", time is usually conceived within some frivolous caricature of reality.
+- Another example, which runs parallel to the issue of existence, is what “time” really means and whether time is an ethically viable concept.
+As with the verb “exist” in its ordinary sense, time is usually conceived within some frivolous caricature of reality.
 And upon brutally honest observation, time is quickly seen to hold no ground when it comes to the root of human importance.
 The things that truly matter to humans, namely existence, love, beauty, truth, etc., see time in the same light as they would, say, a cat.
 Time has no place in truth.
-Supposing that "ultimate truth" is some visible and concealable thing – one will not find it by searching in the past, nor will it be encountered by waiting for the future.
+Supposing that “ultimate truth” is some visible and concealable thing – one will not find it by searching in the past, nor will it be encountered by waiting for the future.
 If truth exists, it must exist at all times.
 The same goes for love.
 And the same goes for the perception of existence.
 Now consider the more practical example of a legal trial.
+(See also above, the interpretation of “sin” in the Book of Genesis.)
 The existential futility of the process becomes evident when one realises that the entire endeavor of judgment is founded on the belief that some event happened in the past, and that the actors involved have, existentially, a tight correspondence with the actors currently undergoing trial.
 While these beliefs may seem self-evident beyond question, they nevertheless have yet to be proven.
-That is to say, whenever we claim that "some event took place", we make, possibly unethical, presumptions about the true nature of time and therefore also of existence.
+That is to say, whenever we claim that “some event took place”, we make, possibly unethical, presumptions about the true nature of time and therefore also of existence.